 Meeting Room Policy

 St. Louis County Library (Library) meeting rooms are intended primarily for Library and St. Louis County Library Foundation (Foundation) meetings, programs and events.
-When not needed for these purposes, the rooms are available for a fee, as set by the Library Board, to community groups and organizations and to local businesses.
-Permission to use Library meeting rooms is revocable and does not constitute a lease, nor does it imply that the Library endorses the aims, policies, views or activities of the group, organization or business using the room.
+When not needed for these purposes, the rooms are available to community groups and organizations, local businesses, and individuals.
+Permission to use Library meeting rooms is revocable and does not constitute a lease, nor does it imply that the Library endorses the aims, policies, views or activities of the group, organization, business or individual using the room.
 Anyone using the Library’s meeting rooms must abide by the terms of this policy and the Library’s Code of Conduct.
-All juvenile groups must have adequate adult supervision.
+All groups composed of minors must have adequate adult supervision.

 - Use of the Library’s meeting rooms must not disrupt the orderly conduct of the Library, its programs or activities.
 Meetings may not conflict with Library and/or Foundation-sponsored programs; in the event of such a conflict, the Library or Foundation program will receive priority.
 THE LIBRARY RESERVES THE RIGHT TO CANCEL CONFIRMED MEETING ROOM RESERVATIONS, WITH A MINIMUM OF 30 DAYS’ NOTICE, TO ACCOMMODATE LIBRARY/FOUNDATION-SPONSORED PROGRAMS AND EVENTS.
 CANCELLED MEETINGS WILL BE RESCHEDULED WHENEVER POSSIBLE.